-My new book, Take on Aging as a Sport is now available at Amazon and is published by Motivational Press.
-I’m so excited to help empower people to awaken their inner athletes and step up to the challenges of aging.
+My new book, Have Fun Getting Fit from Spoilers Press is now available on Amazon!
+I’m so excited to help empower people to get off the couch, move, and step up to the challenges of aging.
 As a former athlete, I know that you don’t give in to the opposition.
 You take charge and do what you can to be successful.

 The first thing that most people want to know is why I have such a strange name.
 Yes, it is true–thanks to my dad, I am named after a killer fish.
 But life is fun when you are different, so here’s to being different!
 Always strive to be your best self—-not someone else.